jeroenst/sysinfo/README.md

 sysinfo
 =======

-A mobile optimezed webpage to show all kinds of important information about you linux system
+A mobile optimized webpage to show all kinds of important information about you linux system.

+- Cpu Ultilization
+- Memory Usage
+- Iowait
+- Network addresses
+- Network speed
+- Established network connections
+- Running processes